MileHacker Logo

 Waste Management

 Waste management infrastructure is underdeveloped in Baghdad.
 Littering sometimes occurs.
-Recycling facilities are rare.
-Minimize your waste.
-Have a reusable water bottle and avoid excessive packaging.
-Dispose of your garbage properly, using bins where available.
+Recycling facilities are scarce.
+Create less waste.
+Carry a reusable water bottle and steer clear of excessive packaging.
+Dispose of waste responsibly, using bins where available.

 Water Scarcity